What Steps Should You Take for HIPAA Compliance?

 State attorneys general may also investigate breaches.
 These investigations are often conducted due to complaints about potential HIPAA violations and in reaction to reports of breached of patient records.

-To tackle the HIPAA Privacy Rule, HIPAA Security Rule, and HIPAA Breach Notification Rule in one fell swoop, health organizations and their affiliates must implement and operationalize a single data intelligence technology with an automated, deep discovery foundation for full visibility into their data.
+To achieve and maintain HIPAA compliance with regulations like the HIPAA Privacy Rule, HIPAA Security Rule, and HIPAA Breach Notification Rule, health organizations and their affiliates can implement a single data intelligence platform to gain full visibility into their data.

 Reduce risk — everywhere: Reduce risk on PHI with risk scoring, flagging data flows and access patterns, and continuously monitoring file access.